HenryWellman/personal-portfolio-site/README.md

 A fast and minimalist Django project for displaying relevant Computer Science information about myself.
 Considering this was my first ever attempt at making a proper site, and that this was my first time working with the Django framework, I am very proud of what I have accomplished.
 Obviously, it's not perfect, and I will continually update the project accordingly, as I get better and more familiar with Django and HTML/CSS!
+You can now visit my site at http://henrywellman.com/!

 ## Demo-Video
 Click On Image To Watch Demo Video!